-Does this financial product have a sustainable investment objective? •• Yes •0 ✓ No inv It will make a minimum of sustainable investments with an environmental objective:% not inve romotes Environmental/Social S) characteristics and while it does have as its objective a sustainable estment, it will have a minimum portion of% of sustainable estments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% ✓ It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does Does this financial product have a sustainable investment objective? •• Yes •0 $\checkmark$ No It will make a minimum of sustainable investments with an environmental objective :% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments follow good governance practices.
+The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy 5 with an environmental objective in economic activities that qualify as environmentally sustainable under classification system laid the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not isoly do a list of accielly. in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic with a social objective activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. inv ill make a minimum of sustainable estments with a social objective : % 1 not romotes E/S characteristics, but will t make any sustainable restments